nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/intro.md

 ![](./images/RStudio.png)

-For today’s lesson, we will focus on data from the [Gene-Tissue
+For today’s lesson, we will focus on data from the [Gene-TissueExpression (GTEx) Project](https://commonfund.nih.gov/gtex).
-                                                    Expression (GTEx) Project](https://commonfund.nih.gov/gtex).
 GTEx is an ongoing effort to build a comprehensive public resource to study tissue-specific gene expression and regulation.
 Samples were collected from 54 non-diseased tissue sites across nearly 1000 individuals,